Race, Museums, Art History

 Susan Vogel’s talk, “The Accidental Plan: African Art in American Museums after the Civil Rights Movement,” will examine the wave of African art collections and blockbuster exhibitions mounted by mainline American art museums as they sought to respond to the civil rights movement.
 Ironically, it was enabled by countless single individuals making small personal decisions in Africa and Europe as well as in America.
 It was a happenstance that looks like a grand plan.

 Susan Vogel lives in New York, grew up in Beirut, and has lived for long periods in a village in Ivory Coast, and a medieval city in Mali.
 She is internationally recognized as a curator and African art expert.
 She has published many books, and written a few, founded an art museum in New York – that survived her departure - and directed two museums.
-She then successfully completed two years as MFA student at NYU’s Tisch School of the Arts, and became a film maker.
+She then successfully completed two years as M.F.A .student at New York University’s Tisch School of the Arts, and became a filmmaker.

-Vogel has a PhD in art history and has held the positions of curator at the Metropolitan Museum of Art, Founding Director of the Museum for African Art, Director of the Yale University Art Gallery, and Professor of Art History at Columbia.
+Vogel has a Ph.D. in art history and has held the positions of curator at the Metropolitan Museum of Art, founding director of the Museum for African Art, director of the Yale University Art Gallery, and professor of art history at Columbia University.

-Professor Cooks fills a joint appointment in the Department of African American Studies and the Department of Art History at UC Irvine.
+Professor Cooks fills a joint appointment in the department of African American Studies and the department of art history at UC Irvine.
 Cooks’ research focuses on African American art and culture, Black visual culture, museum criticism, film, feminist theory and post-colonial theory.
 In 2002 she earned her doctorate degree in the Visual and Cultural Studies Program at the University of Rochester.
 She has received a number of awards, grants and fellowships for her work including the prestigious James A. Porter & David C. Driskell Book Award in African American Art History, and the Henry Luce Dissertation Fellowship in American Art.
-She has also curated several art exhibitions including “The Art of Richard Mayhew” at the Museum of the African Diaspora, San Francisco, 2009-2010; Grafton Tyler Brown: Exploring California (2018) at the Pasadena Museum of California Art; and Ernie Barnes: A Retrospective (2019) at the California African American Museum (CAAM).
+She has also curated several art exhibitions including “The Art of Richard Mayhew” at the Museum of the African Diaspora, San Francisco, 2009-2010; Grafton Tyler Brown: Exploring California (2018) at the Pasadena Museum of California Art; and Ernie Barnes: A Retrospective (2019) at the California African American Museum.

-Presented by the Department of Art and Art History, this series is made possible by the generous support of Alan Templeton (B.A.
-1982) and co-sponsored by the Manetti Shrem Museum of Art.
+Presented by the Department of Art and Art History, this series is made possible by the generous support of Alan Templeton (B.A., ‘82) and co-sponsored by the Jan Shrem and Maria Manetti Shrem Museum of Art.
 The lecture is free and open to the public.

 Read more about the Templeton Colloquium in the Letters and Science News.